eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     This is referred to as (single-side or mutual) *authentication*.

 2. The requestee is sure that the requester has the right to request the data or task requested.
-This is referred to as *authorization*.
+This is referred to as *authorisation*.

 #### 6.1.3 Assumptions on trust